smikhalevski/react-executor/README.md

   // Aborts pending task if executor is disconnected abortPlugin(),

-  // Retries the last task if window is focused focusPlugin(),
+  // Retries the latest task if window is focused focusPlugin(),

   // Marks settled executor as invalidated after the given timeout invalidatePlugin(10_000),

-  // Retries the last task of the active executor if it was invalidated retryPlugin(),
+  // Retries the latest task of the active executor if it was invalidated retryPlugin(),

   // Disposes disconnected executor after a given timeout